twolodzko/knife/README.md

 `knife` is like the `cut` command, but delimits fields with whitespaces, any whitespaces.

-If you ever felt frustrated when trying to extract whitespace delimited fields? _Should I split on tabs or spaces?
+Did you ever felt frustrated when trying to extract whitespace delimited fields using tools like `cut`?
+_Should I split on tabs or spaces?
 How many?_

 ```shell
 $ echo "Mary   had a     little  lamb." | cut -f 2-4